dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2224: Regular attendance fosters student success.
+### T2224: Regular attendance ensures student engagement and can lead to academic success.

 |Support|
 |---|